adap/flower/doc/source/first-time-contributors.rst

 * Improve code in module
 * Change SomeModule

-Here are a few good examples which provide helpful information without repeating how they do it, as that is already visible in the "Files changed" section of the PR.
+Here are a few positive examples which provide helpful information without repeating how they do it, as that is already visible in the "Files changed" section of the PR:

 * Update docs banner to mention Flower Summit 2023
 * Remove unnecessary XGBoost dependency